FAQs

 What is the development timeline of the Medical School?
 When will it open?

 Following confirmation of provincial funding through Budget 2024 in February, SFU's Senate and Board of Governors will progress through their respective decision-making processes.
 Once approvals are obtained, the next few years will focus on recruiting and hiring faculty and staff, developing curriculum, achieving accreditation targets and admitting the first cohort of medical doctor program students.
-We anticipate that the school’s charter class will start in summer 2026, and students will attend classes at the Surrey campus and other interim spaces before a new building is built.
+The School is working to achieve preliminary CACMS accreditation by Fall 2025.
+If granted in this timeframe, the School will have approval to recruit its first class to start in August 2026, and students will attend classes at the Surrey campus and other interim spaces before a new building is built.
 Residency programs are anticipated to start in 2027.

 Will the medical school have a research focus?